SuyogSoti/suyogsoti.github.io/_posts/2017-06-03-CareerWiseColorado.markdown

 ---

 Created the backend platform of the marketplace that matches students with internships.

-Created and manage the IT infrastructure as well as the website.
+Created and managed the IT infrastructure as well as the website.

 Advise the team about the interests of the current youths of Colorado.